sunfounder/super-kit-v2-for-pi/docs/source/appendix/remote_desktop.rst

 **Step 3**

 Then the xrdp login page pops out.
 Please type in your username and password.
-After that, please click “OK”.
-At the first time you log in, your username is “pi” and the password is “raspberry”.
+After that, please click \"OK\".
+At the first time you log in, your username is \"pi\" and the password is \"raspberry\".

 .. image:: media/image297.png
    :align: center